dyobi/web_foodie/README.md

 > A responsive Single Page Application(SPA) using React, Spring-boot

-> Responsive Web Application for booking orders at restaurant
+> Responsive Web Application for booking foods before going to a restaurant

 > A web brunch project of bootcamp named <a href="https://mgr.kgitbank.com/" target="_blank">`KGITBANK`</a>